 Once you decide what vegetables you want to have in it, chop those up into pieces that are about one inch.
 You want to make sure that they are big enough that they won’t fall apart when you try to put them on the skewers.

-Mix together everything for the marinade.
-We use vegetable or olive oil, soy sauce, lemon juice, worcestershire sauce, mustard, pepper, and garlic.
-The flavor is bold, but not too much, with a bit of a zing to it because of the mustard and worcestershire sauce.
+Mix the marinade in a large mixing bowl.
+We use vegetable or olive oil, soy sauce, lemon juice, Worcestershire sauce, mustard, pepper, and garlic.
+The flavor is bold, but not too much, with a bit of a zing to it because of the mustard and Worcestershire sauce.
 It’s difficult to explain the taste, other than saying it’s just delicious!

-Once you have your marinade mixed, and your steak, shrimp, and veggies cut up, add everything to the marinade.
-You can either put it in a large ziplock bag, or in a mixing bowl with a lid.
-We like to marinade everything for at least 4 hours to really get the flavor in, but you can do it for up to 24 hours.
+Once you have your marinade mixed add everything to the bowl.
+We like to marinate everything for at least 4 hours to really get the flavor in.
+You can do it for up to 24 hours.

 After the meat and vegetables have been in the marinade for a few hours and you are about ready to grill, it’s time to build your kabobs.
 We love the metal skewers we bought years ago when we got our first grill.
 We’ve had them for years and they are still holding up fine.
 They are reusable, and we don’t have to worry about the wood getting into the food from wooden skewers.